 6) The ability to work effectively in disciplinary and multidisciplinary teams; individual work skill.

-7) Effective communication skills in Turkish oral and written communication; at least one foreign language knowledge.
+7) Effective communication skills in oral and written communication; at least one foreign language knowledge.

 8) Awareness of the need for lifelong learning; access to knowledge, ability to follow developments in science and technology, and constant self-renewal.